mehmetseckin/todo-cli/README.md

 * Accidental Complete: Similarly, it is easy to accidentally "complete" a task.
 While you can easily "uncomplete" a task, depending on the context you were in, you may not know which task it is.
 * Performance: As the size of your Task database grows (including completed Tasks), clients (particularly on some platforms like iOS) suffer significant problems with responsiveness, requiring pruning down the number of Tasks.
 This requires manually "deleting" old completed tasks (again, Outlook can help, but an automated solution would be better).

-This particular project is forked from [todo-cli](https://github.com/mehmetseckin/todo-cli).
-This project is a refactor that follows the top-level configuration and command structure, but otherwise uses a different implementation.
+This project is forked from [todo-cli](https://github.com/mehmetseckin/todo-cli).
+It is a refactor that follows the original's top-level configuration, but otherwise uses a different implementation.

 ## Getting Started